PrettyGoodFreedomTech/nips/dcosl.md

 ## tags

-The `z` tag defines the category or categories to which the kind `9999` note belongs.
+The `z` tag is required and defines the category or categories to which the kind `9999` note belongs.
 It must be a string, and can be either human readable or an event id.
 There can be multiple z-tags.
 There is a special `z` tag: `*`, which defines a new list.

-The `allowed` and `disallowed` tags are optional and specify which data types ("p", "e", "t", "a") are (dis)allowed in child notes.
+The `p`, `e`, `t`, and `a` tags are required, allowed, or disallowed if their parent event specifies this to be the case.
+For example: the declaration of the list of AI Bots specifies that child notes must have the `p` tag.

-Required: `z`
+The `required`, `allowed` and `disallowed` tags are optional and specify which data types ("p", "e", "t", "a") are required, allowed, or disallowed in child notes.

-If `z` type is `*`, then the `name` tag is required, and must have two strings: a singular form ("widget") and a plural form ("widgets"), as in the examples below.
+If `z` type is `*` (or might just use `list`), then the `name` tag is required, and must have two strings: a singular form ("widget") and a plural form ("widgets"), as in the examples below.
+Think of the `z` tag as the "element of" operator.

 Optional: `name`, `name_singular`, `name_plural`, `description`, `title`, `comments`